 Yet, Italians got serious about cheese for real in medieval times, when some of our best-loved cheeses were created and cheese truly became the staple of our cuisine.
 It’s a story of monks, hermits, and taxes.
 A story that begins on the humblest of Italian tables, rose to royal popularity, and has been continuing today.
 So, what is that we need to know about medieval cheese and the history of cheese in Italy?

 Or the story of Italian cheese, of its monks and … cows

-Even the Italian word for cheese, formaggio, finds its roots in the Middle Ages: linguists underline it became common in the 13th century and that it originated from the Old French “fromage,” itself loaned from the late Latin term “formaticum,” which means “put into shape.”
-In those times, every household in the countryside produced cheese: sheep, goats and cows were invaluable patrimony for farmers, who would very rarely kill them for meat, preferring to take advantage of their virtually endless milk production.
-Truth is that, however, milk was barely consumed as such, and was almost entirely used to make cheese, which was a nutritious, cheap and easily available source of proteins.
+Even the Italian word for cheese, formaggio, finds its roots in the Middle Ages.
+Linguists underline it became common in the 13th century and that it originated from the Old French “fromage,” itself loaned from the late Latin term “formaticum,” which means “put into shape.”
+In those times, every household in the countryside produced cheese.
+Sheep, goats, and cows were invaluable patrimonies for farmers, who would very rarely kill them for meat, preferring to take advantage of their virtually endless milk production.
+Truth is that, however, milk was barely consumed as such, and was almost entirely used to make medieval cheese, which was a nutritious, cheap, and easily available source of proteins.

 Northern Italian monks and birth of a very popular Italian cheese

 Popular as it was, cheese would have remained the food of peasants and farmers, were it not for the ingenious ways of Northern Italian monks, inventors of the emperor of cheeses: grana.
 We have to ideally travel to the fertile plains south of Milan, sometimes after the year 1135, when the Abbey of Chiaravalle was founded.